 California ranks No. 1 in the U.S. for mesothelioma and asbestosis deaths.
 Federal and state laws regulate the use and abatement of asbestos in California.

-Over the past decade, California lawmakers responded to these occupational and environmental asbestos risks with a number of laws, regulations, safety standards and programs aimed at reducing exposure.
+Over the past few decades, California lawmakers responded to occupational and environmental asbestos risks with a number of laws, regulations, safety standards and programs aimed at reducing exposure.

 Get help finding an attorney who knows the process and can get you and your family the compensation you deserve.Get Help Now

 In addition to implementing asbestos safety measures, California has long been one of the leading jurisdictions for asbestos lawsuit filings.
 Early asbestos lawsuits were generally filed in areas, including California, where significant numbers of workers had been exposed to asbestos.